 Knowledge and understanding are acquired in a variety of ways, through:

 - printed items such as specially written module texts, study guides, and assignment and project guides

 Tutors support your learning in tutorials and day schools and through their detailed comments on assignments.

 The OU level 2 psychology modules provide a wide-ranging introduction to the key concepts, theories, and methods of psychology as well as teaching and guidance on research methods and on effective writing of psychological research reports.
-The module, DE200, includes two mini projects, one using qualitative methods and the other using quantitative methods, and a final examination.
+The core module, DE200, includes two mini projects, one using qualitative methods and the other using quantitative methods, and a final examination.

 At OU level 3 the compulsory modules will develop your skills in independent research and you will be able to choose from a range of methods to conduct, evaluate and communicate your own research.
 Understanding and competence in all areas is assessed through project work submitted as tutor-marked assignments.

 In the modules at both OU levels 2 and 3 there is an increasing development of your skills in understanding, evaluating, and comparing psychological theories using evidence from different sources.

 Throughout the degree, assessment is through tutor-marked assignments (including essays, presentations and practical reports), interactive computer-marked assessments (iCMAs), and end-of-module assignments or examinations.
-Running presentations and practical reports) and an end-of-year examination.
 Running through the compulsory psychology modules is a developing emphasis on cumulative practical experience of psychological research methods, culminating in the ability to carry out independent empirical research; therefore, written reports form a substantial component of the tutor-marked assignments.